 - salt to taste (kosher)

-- Add half a cup of wine and scrape off all the roasty bits on the bottom of the pan.
-Add the carrots, celery, onions and garlic to pot and cook for 5 minutes or so, or until the onion is slightly translucent.
+Add half a cup of wine and scrape off all the roast-y bits on the bottom of the pan.
+Add the carrots, celery, onions, and garlic to the pot, and cook for 5 minutes or so, or until the onion is slightly translucent.

-- You'll see a layer of fat on top of the braising liquid.
+You'll see a layer of fat on top of the braising liquid.
 We're going to use this fat to make a roux for the sauce.
-Skim off as much fat as you can, and save about ¼ cup of it.
-You can discard the rest, as it would make the sauce too greasy.
+Skim off as much fat as you can, and save about 1/4 cup of it.
+Discard the rest, as it would make the sauce too greasy.